OptimusBlack/docker-alpine-node-chromium/README.md

 # Docker Alpine Node Chromium

 A lightweight Docker image based on Alpine Linux with Node.js 22 and Chromium browser for headless automation, web scraping, and testing.
+Supports Puppeteer.

 ## Features